ovh/docs/pages/public_cloud/public_cloud_databases/redis_09_advanced_parameters_references/guide.en-gb.md

 Please refer to this [guide](/pages/public_cloud/public_cloud_databases/databases_03_advanced_configuration#using-api) to find out how to change your advanced parameters from the OVHcloud API.

-### Advanced parameters for Redis
+### Advanced parameters for Caching

-Below you can find a summary of every configuration option available for Redis service:
+Below you can find a summary of every configuration option available for Caching service:

 | | |
 |---|---|